 What are the common possible side effects of Strattera?

 Common side effects in children and teenagers include upset stomach, decreased appetite, nausea or vomiting, dizziness, tiredness, and mood swings.

 Common side effects in adults include constipation, dry mouth, nausea, decreased appetite, dizziness, sexual side effects, and problems passing urine.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

 Strattera is available by prescription only.

-For more safety information, please see the provided Full Prescribing Information, including boxed warning regarding suicidal thoughts and actions in children and teenagers, and Medication Guide.
+Please see Prescribing Information, including boxed warning regarding suicidal thoughts and actions in children and teenagers, and Medication Guide.